zumasys/docs/site/jbase/miscellaneous/profiles/jbase-profiles/README.md

 As jBASE starts up it will check the environment and search for any JSON config files, this is processed in the following order.

-- No JSON, no environment, gets a warning message and a limited default environment.
+- No JSON, no environment, generates a warning message and provides a limited default environment.
 - No JSON, but has environment configured, nothing has changed, use environment
 - Has JSON, but has environment configured, JSON overrides
 - Has JSON, no environment configured, JSON overrides